 Please select one of the twelve main topics that best represents the content of your submission.
-If your submission fits multiple categories, please select the one that would be most appropriate for peer review and placement in the meeting program (i.e., what type of content would you like the presentation, if accepted, to be grouped with?).
+If your submission fits multiple categories, please select the one that would be most appropriate for peer review and placement in the meeting program (i.e., the type of content with which you would like the presentation to be grouped).

 1. Mendelian Phenotypes – Abstracts should be submitted to this category if your work focuses on diseases caused by a single locus; however, di-genic and tri-allelic diseases may be included.
 Submissions to this category should advance our understanding of how mutations in a single gene lead to human disease (e.g., mapping novel loci, defining molecular pathology, identifying phenotypic modifiers) and/or current concepts in treating these diseases (e.g., therapy, pharmacogenetics).

 2. Complex Traits and Polygenic Disorders – Abstracts should be submitted to this category if your work has a primary focus on the genetic basis of complex traits (e.g., cardiovascular, psychiatric, and neurological traits) and/or on treating these diseases (e.g., therapy, pharmacogenetics).
 Please note that development of statistical or bioinformatic methods to study complex traits and polygenic disorders are likely to be more appropriate for “Bioinformatics and Computational Approaches” or “Statistical Genetics and Genetic Epidemiology”.